-- 3.C.4.a.
-Standard Four-in-Hand Necktie - As prescribed by the Coast Guard/Auxiliary Uniform Regulations for men.
+3.C.4.a.
+Standard Four-in-Hand Necktie - As prescribed by References (b) and (c) for men (and women with the Winter Dress Blue uniform).
 The standard necktie may have a Windsor, double Windsor, or a four-in-hand knot.
+A tie tack or tie bar/clasp may be worn except that one shall be worn with Winter Dress Blue.
+The tie tack or tie bar shall meet the criteria set in Reference (b) and shall be centered on the breast pockets.
+The tie shall be neatly knotted and "two-blocked" to eliminate a gap at the top.

-A tie tack or tie clasp may be worn. - 3.C.4.b.
-Black Bow Tie As prescribed by the Coast Guard/Auxiliary Uniform Regulations for men. - 3.C.4.c.
-CG Blue or Black Tab Ties - As prescribed by the Coast Guard/Auxiliary Uniform Regulations for women.
+3.C.4.b.
+Black Bow Tie - As prescribed by References (b) and (c) for men.

+3.C.4.c.
+CG Blue or Black Tab Ties - As prescribed by References (b) and (c) for women.